MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 The deployment groups that you defined in your deployment plan are represented as collections in Configuration Manager.
 For each deployment group, make sure you have a specific collection.
 Our standard best practices recommend two deployment groups:

-- A pilot group that receives the Semi-Annual Enterprise Channel (Preview)
+- A pilot group that receives Semi-Annual Enterprise Channel (Preview)
-- A broad group that receives the Semi-Annual Enterprise Channel
+- A broad group that receives Semi-Annual Enterprise Channel

 In more complex deployments, you would use multiple deployment groups.
 For more details, see [Choose your update channels](plan-microsoft-365-apps.md#step-3---choose-your-update-channels).
 For more details on creating and managing collections, see [Introduction to collections in Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/clients/manage/collections/introduction-to-collections).